 In this unit, our children look at textiles and the many forms it takes.
 This vast area of knowledge is looked at through the lenses of science, geography, art, technology, history, society and international.
 We look at how different textiles are made and how these processes affect what types of clothing they become used for.
 We also learn about how clothing is different in different parts of the world and why this might be.

-Every week Sarah writes a blog for the parents.
+Every week April writes a blog for the parents.
 In it she explains what the children have studied and inserts photographs so you can see for yourself.
-Louise reports back to the parents on each child’s progress in December and May then meets with parents in September, January and June.
+April reports back to the parents on each child’s progress in December and May then meets with parents in September, January and June.

 Year 2 join Year 1 on an overnight trip to Copenhagen.
 Your child will see the sights, take a boat trip, enjoy a disco and sleep at school overnight.